 Following the removal of the Flock Process Dam (Norwalk) in 2018, Dana Dam at Merwin Meadows Park (Wilton) became the first barrier to fish migration on the Norwalk River.
-Once Dana Dam is removed, the Factory Pond Dam in Georgetown will be the last remaining barrier before the entire length of the Norwalk River runs free!
+After its removal, the Factory Pond Dams in Georgetown will be the last remaining barriers before the entire length of the Norwalk River runs free!

 A Note from the Field